Enryakuji Temple on Mt. Hiei: The 1200-Year Eternal Light of Japanese Buddhism

-Enryakuji Temple, a World Heritage, was founded in 788 by Saicho, the founder of the Tendai sect of Buddhism, on Mt.Hiei in northeastern Kyoto.
-At the age of 19, Saicho entered Mt.Hiei, carved the principal image of Yakushi Nyorai (Medicine Buddha), and lit a votive candle with the hope of “enlightening the world”.
-The Eternal Light has been burning continuously for over 1200 years, without ever being extinguished.
-Why has the light remained unextinguished?
-The reason behind this is the monks' unwavering desire and efforts to preserve Dharma lights at all costs.
-Let's explore the story behind it.
+Enryakuji Temple, a UNESCO World Heritage, was founded in 788 by Saicho, the founder of the Tendai sect, on Mt.Hiei, overlooking Kyoto.
+At the age of 19, Saicho entered Mt.Hiei, carved an image of Yakushi Nyorai (Medicine Buddha), and lit a votive candle with the vow of “enlightening the world”.
+The flame, now known as the Eternal Light, has continued to burn for more than 1,200 years.
+Even when Enryakuji was attacked by powerful warlords, including shoguns and Oda Nobunaga, the light was never allowed to die out.
+The reason lies in the unwavering devotion of the monks of Enryakuji, who have preserved the Dharma light generation after generation.

 Enryakuji on Mt.
 Hiei